Going 3D

 Camera

-Previously, I described a simple view matrix that is fixed in one position.
-But I would like to make this a bit more interesting by introducing the Camera struct.
+Previously, we described a simple view matrix that is fixed in one position.
+But we would like to make this a bit more interesting by introducing the Camera struct.

 struct Camera {